 Interesting History Behind Trading Algorithms

-Algorithmic trading is widely used by large institutions like mutual funds, pension funds, private equity firms and other investor driven institutional traders.
-Large institutions have large order volumes so through unique trading algorithms which are designed to divide large trades into several smaller trades to reduce the market impact when executed.
+Algorithmic trading is widely used by large institutions like mutual funds, pension funds, private equity firms, and other investor-driven institutional traders.
+Large institutions have large order volumes.
+Through unique trading algorithms designed to divide large trades into several smaller trades to reduce the market impact when executed.

-On the other side of the equation is the sell side trader, such as market makers and some hedge funds.
+The sell-side trader is on the other side of the equation, such as market makers and some hedge funds.
 They provide liquidity to the market by generating and executing trades automatically with their own unique trading algorithms.

 There is a special class of algorithmic trading called “high-frequency trading” (HFT).
 It is this type of system has given algo trading, black box, automated trading a bad reputation.
 These are systems, in which computers make intricate decisions to initiate orders based on information that is received electronically and makes a trading decision before any human trader is capable of processing that same data.
 This has resulted in a dramatic change of the market moves on an intraday basis, particularly in the way liquidity is provided.